oumaimaelmardi/portfolio/README.md

 Create a new branch
 Make your changes
 Submit a pull request
-License
-This portfolio is licensed under the MIT License - see the LICENSE.md file for details.

 Credits
 The portfolio was built using the following open source tools and resources: